rpetit3-fun/fitbucks/README.md

-fitness-tracker
+fun-money
 ===============

-Easily log a few daily fitness tasks
+Django project to log fitness stats and earn some fun money.